 I was fortunate to acquire two young females, another Carlano bitch, Brynmawr Windsong (out of Ch.
 Golden Oaks Jim Royal), and Ch.
 Janterrs Oh Susanna.
 These three dogs became my foundation.

 My first home-bred champion - Ch.
 Brynmawr Abby Road, finished her championship at the Welsh Terrier Club of Northern Illinois specialty and went on to become a multiple group and BIS winner.
 She was bred to a beautiful young male, Ch.
 Tujay's Touchdown and produced specialty winning get.
 Bert (Ch.
 Brynmawr Auspicious Choice) our next BIS welsh is now retired.
 He came home after a career that included all-breed best in show, multiple groups and specialty wins.
 He won our 2006 National Specialty at Montgomery and Award of Merit at Westminster.
-At this time he is enjoying the good life chasing squirrels and sleeping on Kathy McAtamney's bed.
-Look for this team in the rally ring soon.
-Our latest BIS winner, Brynmawr N' Seaplume Built Tough (Ford) is currently being beautifully shown by Klayton Harris.
-Ford now resides in sunny Florida with his best friends Matt O'Ferrell and Caryn Stevens.
+Our latest American BIS winner, Brynmawr N' Seaplume Built Tough (Ford) was beautifully shown by Klayton Harris.
+Ford now resides in sunny Florida with his best friends Matt